 This post may contain affiliate links.
 You can read my affiliate policy here.

-Fresh thyme is very easy to dry.
-If dried correctly, it will retain its flavor well, and while it might not be quite as good as fresh thyme, can be used successfully for most of the uses of fresh thyme.
+Fresh thyme is very easy to dry and, if dried correctly, it will retain its flavor well.
+While it might not be quite as good as fresh thyme, it can be used in place of the fresh herb in many dishes.

 The intention of drying thyme is to preserve the leaves by removing the water, but without losing the natural oils that give it its flavor.